tum-gis/citydb-3dtiler/readme.md

   </details>

-8. Decide to which one of the following scenario best fits to your desire.
+7. Check the *output* folder to see the advise document.
+After that, decide to which one of the following scenario best fits to your desire.

-  8.1. (x) create tilesets considering **objectclass-based** materials
+  7.1.
+(OBJ) create tilesets considering **objectclass-based** materials

   <details>
   <summary>Tile Command for PowerShell</summary>

-  Remove the last row the previous command ("advise") and add the followings:
+  > Remove the last row the previous command ("advise") and add the followings:

   ```bash
   tile `